 Fr.
 Greg Heidenblut, OSA: Director of Pre-Theology Program at St. Patrick's Seminary

 Fr.
 Tom Sherman, SJ: Professor of Philosophy at Pontifical Gregorian University.

 Total Cost: $2,000

 The First Session of the Summer Spirituality Program for Seminarians will be led by Fr.
-David Robinson, SJ, Fr.
-Khoa Nguyen, OFM, and Fr.
-George E. Schultze, SJ.
+David Robinson, SJ and Fr.
+Khoa Nguyen, OFM.
 Experts in Catholic Spirituality will join us for conferences, spiritual direction and community discussions.
 This session responds to the Church’s need for diocesan priests to be men of prayer.
 Consequently, the ambiance of the summer program will be one rooted in deep prayer and contemplation and study of the Scriptures and the Catechism.
 Retreat participants will be introduced to the great spiritual masters, such as St. Anthony of the Desert, St. Bernard of Clairvaux, St. Teresa of Avila, St. Francis of Assisi, St. Thomas Aquinas, and St. John of the Cross.

 Of special note is the Media Fast.
 As a sign of